canjs/canjs/guides/getting-started-tutorial/components.md

 value of the `can.Component`'s template.
 Note that the template property just contains a string value.
 You can inline the template, if it is small.
-However, the recommended way of working with templates, to maintain separation of concerns, is to keep them in their own files and load them using can.view, as we have done here.
+However, the recommended way of working with templates, to maintain separation of concerns, is to keep them in their own files and load them using `can.view`, as we have done here.

 <a name="scope"></a>